pharesha1/airbnb-clone/README.md

+# Check the finished project in [Liverpool Heroes](https://liverpool-heroes.netlify.app/)

 # Getting Started with Create React App

-To see finished project go to: [Liverpool Heroes](https://liverpool-heroes.netlify.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).